 If you feel disposed to try the plan of building yourself up by tearing some one else down—cut it out.

 Playing on both senses, it ends with "Should you, after reading this preachy stuff, fear you might forget some of the good advice—cut it out."

-Meaning "from one's own or accustomed place" is from c.
+The meaning "from one's own or accustomed place" is from c.
 1300; that of "from one state or condition to another" is from mid-14c.; that of "from one's possession (give away, throw away) is from c.
 1400.
-Colloquial use for "without delay" (fire away, also right away) is from earlier sense of "onward in time" (16c.).
-Meaning "at such a distance" (a mile away) is by 1712.
+Colloquial use for "without delay" (fire away, also right away) is from the earlier sense of "onward in time" (16c.).
+The meaning "at such a distance" (a mile away) is by 1712.
 Intensive use (as in away back) is American English, attested by 1818.
 Of sporting events played at the other team's field or court, by 1893.